taw/stone-age-simulator/README.md

 * 19 - refactoring simulation engine
 * 20 - refactoring jobs classes
 * 21 - clothes, fuel, and healthcare needed now; they only get included in job pool if it's ramped high enough
+* 22 - simple biome system
+* 23 - use biomes and fishers